LukasWoodtli/WebPage/pelican/content/modern_cpp_design.md

 *"There are two reasons why overloading unary `operator&` is not a very good idea.
 One reason is that exposing the address of the pointed-to object implies giving up any automatic ownership management. [...]
 The second reason, a more pragmatic one, is that overloading unary `operator&` makes the smart pointer unusable with STL containers.
 Actually, overloading unary `operator&` for a type pretty much makes generic programming impossible for that type, because the address of an object is too fundamental a property to play with naively.
 Most generic code assumes that applying `&` to an object of type `T` returns an object of type `T*` [...] address-of is a fundamental concept.
 If you defy this concept, generic code behaves strangely either at compile time or - worse - at runtime."*

+### Putting It All Together

+*"A rule for all policies is that they must have value semantics; that is, they must define a proper copy constructor and assignment operator."*

+## Object Factories

+*"[...] subject to the paradox of 'virtual constructors'.
+You need virtual constructors when the information about the object to be created is inherently dynamic and cannot be used directly with C++ constructs."*

+*"This marks a fundamental difference between creating objects and invoking virtual member functions in C++.
+Virtual member functions are fluid, dynamic - you can change their behavior without changing the call site.
+In contrast, each object creation is a stumbling block of statically bound, rigid code."*

+### The Need for Object Factories

+*"[...] an object factory may be needed.
+When you save an object to a file, you must save its actual type in the form of a string, an integral value, an identifier of some sort.
+Thus, although the type information exists, its **form** does not allow you to create C++ objects."*

+### Object Factories in C++: Classes and Objects

+*"In C++, classes and objects are different beasts.
+Classes are what the programmer creates, and objects are what the program creates.
+You cannot create a new class at runtime, and you cannot create an object at compile time.
+Classes don't have first-class status: You cannot copy a class, store it in a variable, or return it from a function."*

+*"In C++ there is a fracture between types and values: A value has a type attribute, but a type cannot exist on its own.
+If you want to create an object in a totally dynamic way, you need a means to express and pass around a 'pure' type and build a value from it on demand.
+Because you cannot do this, you somehow must represent types as objects - integers, strings, and so on.
+Then, you must employ some trick to exchange the value for the right type, and finally to use that type to create an object."*

+## Abstract Factory

+*"However, the more you reduce dependencies, the more you also reduce type knowledge, and consequently the more you undermine the type safety of your design.
+This is yet another instance of the classic dilemma of better type safety versus lesser dependencies that often appears in C++"*

+*"`Type2Type` is a simple template whose unique purpose is to disambiguate overloaded functions."*

+## Visitor

+*"Visitor gives you a surprising amount of flexibility in a certain area: You can add virtual functions to a class hierarchy without recompiling them or their existing clients.
+However, this flexibility comes at the expense of disabling features that designers take for granted: You cannot add a new leaf class to the hierarchy without recompiling the hierarchy and all its clients."*

+*"Visitor’s operational area is limited to very stable hierarchies (you seldom add new classes) and heavy processing needs (you often add new virtual functions)."*

+*"Visitor goes against programmers' intuition; therefore, a careful implementation and rigorous discipline are essential to using it successfully."*

+### Visitor Basics

+*"In a nutshell, from a dependency standpoint, new classes are easy to add, and new virtual member functions are difficult to add."*

+*"Visitor applies best when operations on objects are distinct and unrelated."*

+*"A **type switch** occurs whenever you query a polymorphic object on its concrete type and perform different operations with it depending on what that concrete type is."*

+### Back to the "Cyclic" Visitor

+*"If you use `dynamic_cast` against some object, the runtime support has quite a few things to do.
+The RTTI code must figure out whether the conversion to the target type is legal and, if it is, must compute a pointer to that target type."*

+*"Let's detail a bit how a compiler writer can achieve this.
+One reasonable solution is to assign a unique integral identifier to each type in the program.
+The integral identifier also comes in handy when it comes to exception handling, so it's quite a wise integrating solution.
+Then in each class's virtual table, the compiler puts (a pointer to) a table of identifiers of all its subtypes.
+Together with these identifiers, the compiler has to store the offsets of the relative positions of the subobjects within the big object.
+This would be enough information to perform a dynamic cast correctly."*

+*"Details - such as multiple inheritance - render the dynamic cast code even more complicated and slower."*

+*"`dynamic_cast` does have a cost, which is unpredictable and can become unacceptable for some particular needs of an application."*

+### Summary

+*"Essentially, Visitor allows you to add virtual functions to a class hierarchy without modifying the classes in that hierarchy.
+In some cases, Visitor can lead to a clever, extensible design."*

+## Multimethods

+*"The C++ virtual function mechanism allows dispatching of a call depending on the dynamic type of one object.
+The multimethods feature allows dispatching of a function call depending on the types of **multiple** objects.
+A universally good implementation requires language support, which is the route that languages such as CLOS, ML, Haskell, and Dylan have taken.
+C++ lacks such support, so its emulation is left to library writers."*

+### What Are Multimethods?

+*"Two types of polymorphism are implemented in C++:*

+- *Compile-time polymorphism, supported by overloading and template functions*
+- *Runtime polymorphism, implemented with virtual functions*"

+*"Overloading and template functions scale to multiple objects naturally."*

+*"Unfortunately, virtual functions - the only mechanism that implements runtime polymorphism in C++ - are tailored for one object only.
+Even the call syntax - `obj.Fun(arguments)` - gives `obj` a privileged role over `arguments`"*

+### The Logarithmic Dispatcher and Casts

+*"A template can accept a pointer to a function as a nontype template parameter. [...]
+A template is allowed to accept pointers to global objects, including functions, as nontype template parameters.
+The only condition is that the function whose address is used as a template argument must have external linkage."*

+*"You can easily transform static functions into functions with external linkage by removing `static` and putting them into unnamed namespaces."*

+### Converting Arguments: `static_cast` or `dynamic_cast`?

+*"Virtual inheritance provides a means for several derived classes to share the same base class object."*

+*"you must use `dynamic_cast` if you have a hierarchy using virtual inheritance."*

+*"The `dynamic_cast operator is designed to reach the right object in a class hierarchy, no matter how intricate its structure is."*

+*"`dynamic_cast` is much slower than `static_cast`.
+Its power comes at a cost."*

+*"What is double dispatching?
+You can see it as finding a handler function (or functor) in a two-dimensional space.
+On one axis are the types of the left-hand operator.
+On the other axis are the types of the right-hand operator.
+At the intersection between two types, you find their respective handler function."*